http://www.humantruth.info/mauritania.html

 Gender Equality:

 Mauritania is an unequal country, with male rights dominating those of women.
-Historical and current Islamic beliefs are to blame for this.
+Cultural Islamic beliefs are squarely to blame for this.

 See: